deltaray/gash/README.md

 ZSH users:
 ----------

-  zsh has a similar function for running programs before printing the normal PS1 prompt.
+  zsh has a similar function called precmd() for running programs before printing the normal PS1 prompt.
+Put this function in your .zshrc file:

-   NEED TO WRITE INSTRUCTIONS HERE
+  `function precmd() { lastreturn=$? ; history | gash -i -C $COLUMNS -l $lastreturn }`

+  Note that you don't need to backslash the variable names like you do in the BASH example.

 GASH commands
 =============